 These are the top 4 themes that emerged on how ONE members want to improve agriculture in Africa:

 1) Enhancing credit access for farmers

 The top theme that emerged from ONE’s African members was: Enhancing credit access for farmers, tax cuts, and general investment in agriculture (i.e. funding for new technologies and research) had the largest prospective of improving agriculture in Africa.
-Nearly 50% of the youth mentioned it.
+Nearly 50% of the members mentioned it.

 2) Improvement of technology

-Another largely mentioned theme was a need for improvement of technology – About 45% of youth mentioned a need for better technology in African agriculture.
+Another largely mentioned theme was a need for improvement of technology – About 45% of members mentioned a need for better technology in African agriculture.
 People had great ideas, but the most mentioned one was better allocation of land (i.e. repurpose abandoned lots) and expanding irrigation systems so that Africa no longer has to rely on rain-fed crop production.
-Youth suggest this will increase food production, allowing for year-round farming.
+ONE members suggest this will increase food production, allowing for year-round farming.
 Another highly mentioned solution was the need for tractors on every farm.
 Some people also brought up promoting modern farm techniques such as hydro-ponics, and better digital technologies for farmers to enhance information sharing on rainfall pattern, pest infestation or other issues that affect their production activities.

 3) Increase logistical support for farmers

 A third high category of responses was a need to increase logistical support for farmers.
 This includes everything from introducing high quality seeds, providing better food storage facilities, and offering improved access to market for farmers to sell their food.
 About a third of respondents mentioned that farmers needed better logistical support.

 The last large substantial category of responses was a mention of the need for better education for and amongst the farming community.
 This included a need for the youth to learn and be empowered by what technology is out there, how to be involved, and how to make a profit.

 Other Smaller but Very Powerful solutions that emerged from ONE members: